Dr Bruce Davenport

 In 2010, I worked in a freelance capacity on the Ageing, Health & Vitality project.
 This was a collaboration between Newcastle's Institute for Ageing and local museum services to explore the impact that engaging with museums has on older people.
-My role was principally as project manager and liaison between the different partners but I became involved in the literature research and data analysis aswell.
+My role was principally as project manager and liaison between the different partners but I also contributed to the literature research and data analysis.

 In 2011, I worked with Prof. Mason & Dr. Galani on a pilot project called Holding Memories.
 The aim of the project was to explore why objects provoke memories.
 We explored how different settings influence the conversation and interactions between a group of people.
 The project drew on multi-modal conversation analysis and aspects of grounded cognition to consider both the verbal and embodied aspects of people's conversation.
 This project focused more on process than outcomes and it relates to my interests in object-based learning in museums.
 The synthesis of insights from psychology and material cultural studies is very fruitful and an area that I have studies, documented in my personal blog (Holding the Moment of Holding) and hope to explore further in the future.

 I have contributed to various taught modules on the MGH programmes.

 I am currently the module leader for the Reseach Methods module which is a compulsory part of our Masters programmes.
 I also contribute to the Communication & Learning and Managing Projects modules as well as supervising students through their 60-credit research projects.
 The breadth of my own research background is (I think) the reason why I deliver the lectures on both qualitative and quantitative methods!